 Met with and established relationship with biologists at Cornell University to assist them with CWD prevention research.

 NYB established an annual Archery Clinic at Helen Hayes Rehabilitation Hospital at their the Adaptive Sports Expo for physically challenged patients.
-Outdoor shooting added to this event in 2015, expanded to two archery clinics per year in 2018.

 Supported Assembly Bill #A6970 that created the Modified Crossbow Permit for the physically challenged hunters.